French Wine Regions

 Loire Valley

-In the pantheon of French wine regions, It is hard to pin down the Loire Valley.
-It’s a thin band of wine regions that extend from the Atlantic Ocean, following the Loire river on an epic journey.
+It is hard to pin down the Loire Valley in the pantheon of French wine regions.
+It’s a thin band of wine regions that extends from the Atlantic Ocean, following the Loire River on an epic journey.
 The end of the Loire wine region is 170 miles away in the center of France.

 Because it is a valley, this French wine region is slightly warmer than the surrounding regions.
 This allows the grapes to mature fully.
 The grapes grown depend on which part of the valley the vineyard is located.

 Wines are made from the Melon de Bourgogne grape on the Atlantic coast.
-In the middle of the river system, the major grapes are Cabernet Franc and Chenin Blanc.
+The major grapes in the middle of the river system are Cabernet Franc and Chenin Blanc.
 Further inland, the main grapes are Pinot Noir and Sauvignon Blanc.

-When it comes to making sparkling wine, the Loire Valley comes in second after Champagne.
+The Loire Valley is second in sparkling wine production after Champagne.
 Here, the bubbles are typically based on Chenin Blanc.

 Alsace

-The wines of Alsace have a kinship with Germany, whose border the region rubs up against.
+The wines of Alsace have a kinship with Germany, whose border the region crosses.
 Consequently, they have an affinity for German winemaking.
 This region mainly produces white wines, emphasizing German varietals, including Pinot Gris, Gewürztraminer, Riesling, and Pinot Blanc.
-However, red wines are improving in the area, especially Pinot Noir.
+However, red wines, especially Pinot Noir, are improving in the area.

 Alsace, France